-The Agency will require the importer or its designee to have multiple lines of communication, including a customer service team available to take complaints.
-In addition, the Agency and DBPR also have separate lines for complaints that consumers can use.
-In regard to whistleblowers, the Agency, DBPR, and the importer will be compliant with the Federal Whistleblower Protection Act.
+The State will require the importer or its designee to have multiple lines of communication, including a customer service team available to take complaints.
+In addition, the Agency and DBPR also have separate lines that consumers can use for complaints.
+In regard to whistleblowers, the Agency, DBPR, and the importer will be compliant with the Federal Whistleblower Protection Act and the Florida Whistleblower Protection Act.